tonycurtis/pmix/master/man/pmix_fence.3.md

     is to _not_ collect the data.

 (b) PMIX_COLLECTIVE_ALGO - a comma-delimited string indicating the algos
     to be used for executing the barrier, in priority order.
+Note that PMIx itself does not contain any internode communication support.
+Thus, execution of the _fence_ collective is deferred to the host resource manager, which are free to implement whatever algorithms they choose.

-(c) PMIX_COLLECTIVE_ALGO_REQD - instructs the host RM that it should return
-    an error if none of the specified algos are available.
-Otherwise, the RM is to use one of the algos if possible, but is otherwise free to use any of its available methods to execute the operation.
+    Thus, different resource managers may or may not be able to comply with a request for a specific algorithm, or set of algorithms.
+Marking this info key as _required_ instructs the host RM that it should return an error if none of the specified algos are available.
+Otherwise, the RM is to use one of the specified algos if possible, but is free to use any of its available methods to execute the operation if none of the specified algos are available.

-(d) PMIX_TIMEOUT - maximum time for the fence to execute before declaring
+(c) PMIX_TIMEOUT - maximum time for the fence to execute before declaring
     an error.
 By default, the RM shall terminate the operation and notify participants if one or more of the indicated procs fails during the fence.
 However, the timeout parameter can help avoid "hangs" due to programming errors